AnhQuoc533/aws-ml-workflow/1-sagemaker/console-tutorial.md

 8. In the *Hyperparameters* field, set *mode* to *supervised*.
 <p align="center"><img src="img/hyper_mode.png" width="60%"></p>

-9. In the *Input data configuration* field, enter the S3 path (S3 URI) to your training set.
+9. In the *Input data configuration* field, enter the S3 path to your training set.
 Since the chosen algorithm only works with one type of data, plain text, you don't have to specify the content type of your data.
 But if you work with other algorithms, pay attention to this in their documentation, as they may have different data format options to select.
 10. Click on *Add channel* and enter the S3 path to your testing set.
+Type `validation` for the *Channel name*.
 <p align="center"><img src="img/train_set.png" width="50%"><img src="img/test_set.png" width="50%"></p>

 11. In the *Output data configuration* field, enter the S3 path where you want SageMaker AI to output your model artifact.